thegodeveloper/cka/labs/scripts/scripts.md

 ## How to study

-My strategy during the exam is to answer the questions with highest score first and go down.
+My strategy during the exam is to answer the highest scoring questions first and work my way down.

 ### Group 1